chrisfetz/Gogetter/README.md

 # Gogetter
-Open-source productivity helper for keeping track of short-term and long-term goals
+In-development productivity helper for keeping track of short-term and long-term goals

-Email me at chrisrfetz@gmail.com if you have any questions or would like to contribute to the project!
+Email me at chrisrfetz@gmail.com if you have any questions!